opencybersecurityalliance/kestrel-lang/docs/overview.rst

 learning testing, threat intelligence enrichment, proprietary detection logic, and more.
 Threat hunters take advantage of scripting languages, spreadsheets, whiteboards, and other tools to plan and execute their hunts.
-In traditional cyber threat hunting, many pieces of hunts are written against specific data sources and data types, which makes the domain knowledge in them not reusable, and hunters need to express the same knowledge again and again for different hunts.
+In traditional cyberthreat hunting, many pieces of hunts are written against specific data sources and data types, which makes the domain knowledge in them not reusable, and hunters need to express the same knowledge again and again for different hunts.